 There is no legal requirement that a will be prepared by a lawyer.
 Be careful; however, if you intend to draft your own will.
 Legal advice should be consulted under the following considerations:

-d) if you are aged and your mental capacity is in question
+- if you are aged and your mental capacity might be called into question

 Always remember that a will is a technical document and a number of formalities must be followed in order to make it valid.